-Westwood pointed out that Northwest Europe is lagging behind many other regions in the world, which are now recording consistently committed rig utilisation highs in the 90 per cent arena.
+Westwood points out that Northwest Europe is lagging behind many other regions in the world, which are now recording consistently committed rig utilisation highs in the 90 per cent arena.
 As a result, more rigs are leaving or being bid outside the region for new contracts with longer terms and higher day rate potential.
 The same can be said for the North Sea jack-up segment as well.

 While the further shrinking of supply will help to buoy utilisation in the near-term, it could pose availability issues further down the line if demand picks up, which Westwood predicts may be the case from early 2024.

 Furthermore, there has been an uptick in the North Sea semi-submersible contracted days and year-to-date new contracts total 7,399 rig days – Norway accounting for 5,661 days and the UK for 1,738 days – which is the highest in a year since 2018 (7,592 days) and the third highest since 2012 when 20,993 days of backlog was secured in the region.
-With less than six weeks left in the year, more fixtures could still be made, and the total may rise further, underlined the energy market research provider.
+With less than six weeks left in the year, more fixtures could still be made, and the total may rise further, underlines the energy market research provider.

 During the third quarter of 2022, the North Sea semi-submersible market fixed 3,899 days of contract backlog, which is “the highest number of days fixed during a single quarter since 2012.”
-Westwood underscored that the average contact duration is also on the rise and is currently sitting at 264 days year-to-date, which is also the longest it has been since 2012.
+Westwood underscores that the average contact duration is also on the rise and is currently sitting at 264 days year-to-date, which is also the longest it has been since 2012.

-Moreover, the firm explained that recent fixtures have shown upward movement in day rates.
-This is illustrated by the indications that Transocean Norge could earn an average day rate of $408,000 under a new deal with Wintershall Dea and OMV in Norway – assuming all project approvals are given – while market sources suggest a recent fixture for Transocean Barents in the UK sector will be above $300,000 per day, emphasised Westwood.
+Moreover, the firm explains that recent fixtures have shown upward movement in day rates.
+This is illustrated by the indications that Transocean Norge could earn an average day rate of $408,000 under a new deal with Wintershall Dea and OMV in Norway – assuming all project approvals are given – while market sources suggest a recent fixture for Transocean Barents in the UK sector will be above $300,000 per day, emphasises Westwood.